 Once you’ve set up your page, it’s time to spread the word, and let the world know you’ve got a LinkedIn Business Page.
 I’d always recommend linking to it from your website and other socials, but there’s no reason you can’t add it to your email signature, annual report, email newsletter and more.
-And, if you’re really want to spend some creative time in Canva, why not create a poster for you break room letting staff know about it?
+And, if you’re really want to spend some creative time in Canva (affiliate link), why not create a poster for you break room letting staff know about it?

 As a rule with LinkedIn, I’d always encourage businesses to make the most of their staff.
 It’s likely your staff are already in the networks with the people you’d like to spread your message to.
 While LinkedIn Business Pages often have few followers from the outset, if you staff share your business page posts, the reach will be much great.
 Consider how you will inspire or incentivize your staff to share your Business Page content to their LinkedIn profiles.

 Related: 6 Ideas for LinkedIn to Boost Your Online Reputation